Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Proof of Theorem

-The first equality holds by the conditional independence of $F_{n,\lambda},F_{n,\lambda}^\varepsilon$.
-The convergence, which occurs as $n\to\infty$, obtained from \eqref{eq:convergence} by the dominated convergence theorem.
-The last equality is obtained by the independence of $\scrG_\lambda$,$\scrG_\lambda'$, using the noise-sensitivity of the measured metric structure of $\bbGn,\bbGne$. \end{proof}
+The first equality holds by the law of total expectation, and the second equality is due to the conditional independence of $F_{n,\lambda},F_{n,\lambda}^\varepsilon$ given $\bbGn,\bbGne$.
+The convergence, which occurs as $n\to\infty$, is obtained from the $\Omega$-almost-sure convergences \eqref{eq:event1}, \eqref{eq:event2} and using the dominated convergence theorem.
+The next equality is obtained by the independence of $\scrG_\lambda$,$\scrG_\lambda'$ which is where the noise-sensitivity of the measured metric structure of $\bbGn,\bbGne$ is being used.
+The last equality follows from the law of total expectation.